Iranian peoples: Genetics

 Recent population genomic studies found that the genetic structure of Iranian peoples formed already about 5,000 years ago and show high continuity since then, suggesting that they were largely unaffected by migration events from outside groups.
 Genetically speaking, Iranian peoples generally cluster closely with European and other Middle Eastern peoples.
-Analyzed samples of ethnic Persians, Kurds, Azeris, Lurs, Mazanderanis, Gilaks, and Indian Zoroastrians, cluster tightly together, forming a single cluster, known as CIC (Central Iranian cluster).
+Analyzed samples of Iranian Persians, Kurds, Azeris, Lurs, Mazanderanis, Gilaks and Arabs cluster tightly together, forming a single cluster known as the CIC (Central Iranian cluster).
 Compared with worldwide populations, Iranians (CIC) cluster in the center of the wider West-Eurasian cluster, close to Europeans, Middle Easterners, and South-Central Asians.
 Iranian Arabs and Azeris genetically overlap with Iranian peoples.
 The genetic substructure of Iranians is low and homogeneous, compared with other "1000G" populations.
 Europeans, and certain South Asians (specifically the Parsi minority) showed the highest affinity with Iranians, while Sub-Saharan Africans and East Asians showed the highest differentiation with Iranians.

+The BMAC population largely derived from preceding local Copper Age peoples who were in turn related to Neolithic farmers from the Iranian plateau and to a lesser extent early Anatolian farmers, as well as West Siberian hunter-gatherers.
+The samples extracted from the BMAC sites did not have derived any part of their ancestry from the Yamnaya people, who are associated with Proto-Indo-Europeans, although some peripheral samples did already carry significant Yamnaya-like Western Steppe Herders ancestry, inline with the southwards expansion of Western Steppe Herders from the Sintashta and Andronovo cultures towards Southern Central Asia at c.
+2100 BCE.

+The Yaz I culture of Margiana, Bactria and Sogdia was characterised by a combination of BMAC and Andronovo ancestries.
+Likewise, a 2022 study also shows that the ancestry of modern Tajiks and Yaghnobis largely formed during the early Iron Age by a mixture between these two groups.